Kigale/portfolio-gridsome/Projects/Widex.md

 company: Widex
 order: "1"
 coverImage: './images/widex/widex.jpg'
+intro: For my thesis, I wanted to develop on a theme that would benefit people that are undervalued in society today.
+Together with Thure Waller, I tackled the stigmatized product hearing aids.
+We ended up with a product aimed to disrupt the hearing aid industry.
+responsibilities: Industrial design, engineering, testing
 ---
-<p class="intro">For my thesis, I wanted to develop on a theme that would benefit people that are undervalued in society today.
-Together with Thure Waller, I tackled the stigmatized product hearing aids .We ended up with a product aimed to disrupt the hearing aid industry.</p>

 ## What Can We Learn From Eyeglasses?
 Untreated hearing loss can lead to social isolation, depression and even dementia.
 In Sweden up to 19% of the population live with hearing loss.
 It is therefore a widespread issue.
 How is it then that only 25% of the people suffering from hearing loss treat it?